arvidn/libtorrent/branches/encryption/docs/building.rst

 Extract the archive to some directory where you want it.
 For the sake of this guide, let's assume you extract the package to ``c:\boost_1_33_1`` (I'm using a windows path in this example since if you're on linux/unix you're more likely to use the autotools).
-You'll need at least version 1.32 of the boost library in order to build libtorrent.
+You'll need at least version 1.33.1 of the boost library in order to build libtorrent.

-If you use 1.32, you need to download BBv2 separately, so for now, let's assume you will use version 1.33.1.

 Step 2: Setup BBv2